calipho-sib/cellosaurus/README.md

 The files that are distributed by FTP and are on GitHub are:

-- cellosaurus.obo: ellosaurus in OBO format
+- cellosaurus.obo: Cellosaurus in OBO format
 - cellosaurus.txt: Cellosaurus in ASCII format
 - cellosaurus_deleted_ACs.txt: List of deleted ACs: what happened to the relevant entries (completely deleted or merged to another entry)
 - cellosaurus_faq.txt: Frequently asked questions